mostafaznv/nova-laracache/README.md

 ## Installation
-> Ensure that you have already installed and configured the LaraCache package in your Laravel application.
+> **Note:** Ensure that you have already installed and configured the LaraCache package in your Laravel application.
 If you haven't done so, please refer to the LaraCache [documentation](https://github.com/mostafaznv/laracache) for instructions on installation and usage. **It's important to create cache entities for each model before proceeding with Nova LaraCache.**

 To get started, you will need to install the following dependency: